Insider Selling: CarGurus, Inc. (NASDAQ:CARG) Chairman Sells 13,994 Shares of Stock

 - On Monday, July 26th, Langley Steinert sold 13,994 shares of CarGurus stock.
 The shares were sold at an average price of $28.83, for a total transaction of $403,447.02.

-A number of institutional investors and hedge funds have recently made changes to their positions in CARG.
-Norges Bank purchased a new stake in CarGurus during the 4th quarter valued at $63,430,000.
-Atreides Management LP raised its holdings in CarGurus by 108.5% in the 1st quarter.
-Atreides Management LP now owns 2,667,368 shares of the company’s stock worth $63,563,000 after purchasing an additional 1,387,796 shares in the last quarter.
-Eaton Vance Management raised its holdings in CarGurus by 94.6% in the 1st quarter.
-Eaton Vance Management now owns 1,739,087 shares of the company’s stock worth $41,442,000 after purchasing an additional 845,513 shares in the last quarter.
-Dragoneer Investment Group LLC raised its holdings in CarGurus by 8.4% in the 1st quarter.
-Dragoneer Investment Group LLC now owns 9,283,746 shares of the company’s stock worth $221,232,000 after purchasing an additional 716,000 shares in the last quarter.
-Finally, Federated Hermes Inc. raised its holdings in CarGurus by 36.7% in the 1st quarter.
-Federated Hermes Inc. now owns 2,490,630 shares of the company’s stock worth $59,351,000 after purchasing an additional 668,963 shares in the last quarter.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in CARG.
+Dragoneer Investment Group LLC boosted its position in CarGurus by 8.4% in the 1st quarter.
+Dragoneer Investment Group LLC now owns 9,283,746 shares of the company’s stock valued at $221,232,000 after buying an additional 716,000 shares during the last quarter.
+BlackRock Inc. increased its stake in shares of CarGurus by 5.9% in the first quarter.
+BlackRock Inc. now owns 6,615,289 shares of the company’s stock worth $157,643,000 after buying an additional 370,081 shares during the last quarter.
+Morgan Stanley grew its holdings in CarGurus by 5.9% during the 1st quarter.
+Morgan Stanley now owns 4,659,592 shares of the company’s stock worth $111,038,000 after acquiring an additional 261,517 shares in the last quarter.
+Contour Asset Management LLC increased its position in shares of CarGurus by 7.7% in the 1st quarter.
+Contour Asset Management LLC now owns 3,016,380 shares of the company’s stock worth $71,880,000 after purchasing an additional 215,994 shares during the last quarter.
+Finally, Atreides Management LP lifted its position in shares of CarGurus by 108.5% during the first quarter.
+Atreides Management LP now owns 2,667,368 shares of the company’s stock worth $63,563,000 after purchasing an additional 1,387,796 shares during the last quarter.
 79.04% of the stock is owned by institutional investors and hedge funds.

-A number of equities analysts have commented on CARG shares.
-Oppenheimer started coverage on shares of CarGurus in a research note on Friday, May 21st.
-They issued a “buy” rating and a $38.00 price target for the company.
-BTIG Research reissued a “buy” rating and issued a $35.00 price target on shares of CarGurus in a research note on Friday, May 7th.
-Raymond James raised shares of CarGurus from a “market perform” rating to an “outperform” rating and set a $34.00 price objective for the company in a research note on Wednesday, April 14th.
-Finally, Zacks Investment Research raised shares of CarGurus from a “sell” rating to a “hold” rating in a research note on Friday, July 16th.
-Four equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-CarGurus currently has an average rating of “Buy” and a consensus target price of $34.13.
+A number of research firms recently commented on CARG.
+Oppenheimer began coverage on CarGurus in a report on Friday, May 21st.
+They issued a “buy” rating and a $38.00 price objective on the stock.
+BTIG Research reiterated a “buy” rating and set a $35.00 target price on shares of CarGurus in a report on Friday, May 7th.
+Zacks Investment Research upgraded CarGurus from a “sell” rating to a “hold” rating in a report on Friday, July 16th.
+Finally, Raymond James upgraded shares of CarGurus from a “market perform” rating to an “outperform” rating and set a $34.00 price objective on the stock in a report on Wednesday, April 14th.
+Four equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
+The stock has a consensus rating of “Buy” and a consensus price target of $34.13.

 Cargurus, Inc engages in the provision of online auto shopping.
 The firm offers proprietary technology, search algorithms and data analytics to analyze new and used car listings.
 It operates through the following segments: United States and International.
 The United States segment derives revenues from marketplace subscriptions, advertising services and other revenues from customers within the United States.